 - In-person interviews.

-Phone interviews, when performed, are done as first or second-stage interviews that help the interviewers narrow down their candidate pool.
+When performed, phone interviews are done as first or second-stage interviews that help the interviewers narrow down their candidate pool.

-Video interviews are probably the most popular type of interview nowadays.
-They provide a quick and easy way for interviewers to get to know their shortlisted candidates without forcing them to travel to the interview and wait for hours in the lobby.
+They are probably the most popular type of interview nowadays.
+Video interviews provide a quick and easy way for interviewers to get to know their shortlisted candidates without forcing them to travel to the interview and wait for hours in the lobby.

 Video interviews are especially great when interviewing for remote positions.
 They allow companies to meet and hire people from all over the world with the same confidence they’d have if they met the candidates in person.